joshuarome/Computer-science/A453-Programming-Coursework/Task-1/README.md

 # Task 1: Caesar cipher

-Analyse the detailed requirements for each situation and, using suitable algorithms, design a solution to be coded in a suitable high-level programming language.
-Show the iterative development of the individual solutions with suitable testing throughout the process.
-Test the final products and evaluate your solutions against the detailed requirements you identified in the analysis.
+Analyse the requirements for this program and design, develop, test and evaluate a program to enter, encrypt and decrypt messages.

 ## 1. Requirements
 The Caesar cipher system must